At no other time has it been more important for all citizens to develop digital literacies.

 As we see the impact of “fake news” on global politics and policy; the mental health repercussions of social media, particularly on our youth; and the way those who have skills in the digital economy can manipulate those who do not.

 Digital literacies are essential to democracy.
 I believe very strongly in the urgency, and at the same time, I am conscious of my own deficiencies and I need to learn more.

-In 2017, I have set out to use a simple framework to structure my own open learning around the life skills needed for a democratic society to function in the digital age.
+In 2017 and beyond, I have set out to use a simple framework to structure my own open learning around the life skills needed for a democratic society to function in the digital age.

 I invite you to join me in this learning.

 This platform will act a structure where I will be documenting my own learning and inviting others to also document and share in their own way.

 I will be exploring one of the digital life skills that the World Economic Forum deems essential.
 I’ll share all of the research, media, events, MOOCs, podcasts, etc. that I find on the topic, and I will invite others to do the same.